ahrocha96/note-manager/README.md

 # note-manager

-# installphp version 5.5 or newer
+# install php version 5.5 or newer
+$ install MySQL

 #navigate to your desired folder then run these commands to install